 Further demonstration of Clark’s business acumen was his acquisition of the pioneering classic British rock/pop series “Ready Steady Go!,” which was released on TV and video throughout the world.
 In the United States, it was released on the Disney Channel, which billed it as “a timeless treasure.”

-Clark studied at London’s Central School of Speech and Drama and with Lee Strasberg at the Actors Studio in Los Angeles.
-He created the long-running British musical Time, which featured the hologram image of Olivier.
+Clark studied at London’s Royal Central School of Speech and Drama and with Lee Strasberg at the Actors Studio in Los Angeles.
+He created the groundbreaking British musical Time, which featured the hologram image of Olivier.
 Clark had the privilege of directing him in his final theatrical performance, one that received critical acclaim.

 Great Performances is a production of THIRTEEN for WNET, one of America’s most prolific and respected public media providers.
 Throughout its 40 year history on public television, Great Performances has provided viewers across the country with an unparalleled showcase of the best in all genres of the performing arts, serving as America’s most prestigious and enduring broadcaster of cultural programming.
 Over the course of its four decades, the series has been the home to the greatest artists in the areas of drama, dance, musical theater, classical and popular music, providing many with their very first television exposure.